 In late 1893, James H. Blount, Cleveland's newly appointed American minister to Hawaii arrived in Hawaii and expressed President Cleveland's desire to give Hawaii back to the Queen.
 It is a fact that Blount spoke with the Queen and all interested parties -- which included the Annexationists in power and the Restorationists who wanted to put the Queen back on the throne.

-President Cleveland agreed with Minister Blount in that Queen should be restored.
-Albert S. Willis replace James Blount as President Cleveland's next American minister to Hawaii.
+President Cleveland agreed with Minister Blount that the Queen should be restored.
+Albert S. Willis replaced James Blount as President Cleveland's next American minister to Hawaii.
 He too set out to negotiate with all parties and even offered the crown back to the Queen on the condition that she pardon and grant general amnesty to those who had dethroned her.

 People can say that Hawaii was part of some supposedly American expansionist policy, a supposed American Imperialism of some sort, but from what I can see -- they are wrong.

-Fact is President Cleveland saw Hawaiians no differently than he saw the American Indian, which he saw as being nothing but a problem.
-He saw them aw being possible wards to be taken cared of like the way he saw the tribes of the American Indians.
-For this and a few other reasons, including his belief that America should not be like the European Imperialists who wanted their flags planted in every piece of foreign soil they could, President Cleveland was totally against having Hawaii join the United States.
+The fact is President Cleveland saw Hawaiians no differently than he saw American Indians, which he saw as being nothing but "a problem."
+He saw them as being possible "wards" to be taken care of like the way he saw American Indian tribes.
+For this and a few other reasons, including his belief that America should not be like the European Imperialists who wanted their flags planted on every piece of foreign soil they could, President Cleveland was totally against having Hawaii join the United States.

 Remember, between 1865 and 1898, America had military involvement in Panama, China, Mexico, Nicaragua, Formosa, Japan, Uruguay, Colombia, Hawaii, Egypt, Argentina, Chili, Korea, Haiti, and even Samoa.
 None of which became American colonies.